 Build a Journaling Habit That Actually Sticks

-Most journaling habits fail within two weeks.
-Here's the science behind why — and how to build a minimal, repeatable journaling system that survives real life.
+Many journaling habits fade.
+Here is what research suggests — and how to build a minimal, repeatable system that stays flexible when real life changes.

-Most people have started a journal at least once.
-Most have also abandoned one.
-The average journaling habit lasts less than two weeks — not because the person is undisciplined, but because the system they built was never designed to survive real life.
+Many people have started a journal and later stopped — not because they are undisciplined, but because the system they built was too fragile for real life.

 This is not a post about motivation.
 Motivation runs out.
-This is about building a structure that keeps working even when it doesn't.
+This is about building a structure that still works when motivation doesn't.

 Why Journaling Habits Break Down

-Before building something better, it's worth understanding precisely where most journaling systems fail.
-Research in behaviour change points to a handful of recurring culprits.
+Before building something better, it's worth understanding where most journaling systems fail.
+Research in behaviour change points to a few familiar culprits.

 Overcomplicated setups